David Tennant: Public image

-Politics
+Political and social views

 A self-proclaimed liberal and socialist, Tennant is a supporter of the Labour Party and appeared in a party political broadcast for them in 2005.
-He declared his support for then-Prime Minister Gordon Brown in 2010, and labelled David Cameron a "terrifying prospect".
-In April 2010, he lent his voice to a Labour election broadcast.
+He declared his support for Prime Minister Gordon Brown in the 2010 elections, lending his voice to a Labour election broadcast.
 In 2012, he introduced Labour Party leader Ed Miliband onstage at the Labour Party Conference.
-In 2015, he also lent his voice to a Labour Party General Election broadcast.
+In 2015, he again lent his voice to a Labour election broadcast.

 Tennant remained neutral on the issue of Scottish independence in the run-up to the 2014 referendum, stating that it was not his business as he no longer lived in Scotland.
-However, in the wake of Brexit, which he called "depressing", he stated in 2017 that he would support an independent Scotland in the event of a second referendum.
+Following Brexit, which he called "depressing", he said in 2017 that he would support an independent Scotland in the event of a second referendum.

+Tennant is a supporter of the LGBTQ+ community, particularly those who identify as non-binary, frequently appearing in interviews wearing pride pins.
+He received the LGBT+ Celebrity Ally award at the 2024 British LGBT Awards for his ongoing support for the LGBTQ+ Community.
+While accepting the award, Tennant criticised Women and Equalities Minister Kemi Badenoch for her views on trans issues, saying that "acknowledging that everyone has the right to be who they want to be and live their life how they want to live it" should not merit special recognition, but that "until we wake up and Kemi Badenoch doesn't exist anymore — I don't wish ill of her, I just wish her to shut up — whilst we do live in this world I am honoured to receive this [award]".
+Badenoch, Prime Minister Rishi Sunak, and Labour leader Keir Starmer criticised the tone of Tennant's remarks, but Labour candidate Dawn Butler expressed support for his position.

 Personal life

-Tennant rarely discusses his private life in interviews, citing his belief that "relationships are hard enough with the people you're having them with, let alone talking about them in public".
-He has said that he believes religion "must have" shaped his character, and revealed that he is an occasional churchgoer.

-Tennant is married to English actress Georgia Moffett, making him the son-in-law of actress Sandra Dickinson and Fifth Doctor actor Peter Davison.
-The couple met in 2008 during the filming of the Doctor Who episode "The Doctor's Daughter", in which she played the genetically engineered daughter of Tennant's Tenth Doctor.
-They married on 30 December 2011, and live in the Chiswick district of London.
-They have five children, including actor Ty Tennant, Moffett's child from a previous relationship whom Tennant adopted.
-Ty has acted in the film Tolkien and the 2019 television adaptation of War of the Worlds.
-The couple's daughter Olive was born in 2011.
-At the age of two, Olive had a cameo as John Barrowman's daughter in The Five(ish) Doctors Reboot.
-Later, at 10 years old, she made her debut in Kenneth Branagh's film Belfast.
-In 2013, Tennant and Moffett had a son named Wilfred.
-In November 2015, Tennant announced that they had recently had a daughter named Doris.
-In 2019, they had another daughter named Birdie.
+Tennant is married to English actress Georgia Tennant (née Moffett) making him the son-in-law of actress Sandra Dickinson and Fifth Doctor actor Peter Davison.
+The couple met in 2008 during the filming of the Doctor Who episode "The Doctor's Daughter".
+They married in 2011, and live in the Chiswick district of London.
+They have five children, including Ty Tennant, Moffett's child from a previous relationship whom Tennant adopted.

+Tennant has rarely discussed his private life in interviews, citing his belief that "relationships are hard enough with the people you're having them with, let alone talking about them in public".
+Tennant, whose father was a Church of Scotland minister, believes religion "must have" shaped his character, and revealed that he is an occasional churchgoer.